-The fruit, vegetables and herbs grown here are used to make the food sold in the Skip Garden Kitchen.
+The fruit, vegetables and herbs grown here are used to make the food sold in the garden’s café.

-The emphasis is for hands on activities with young people, working alongside business volunteers to develop and implement ideas that have a positive impact on the environment in and around King’s Cross.
-Activities that volunteers get involved with at the Skip Garden include:
+The emphasis is for hands-on activities with young people, working alongside business volunteers to develop and implement ideas that have a positive impact on the environment in and around King’s Cross.
+Activities include:

 - Using site materials to build the garden and the planting containers

-- Gardening and maintaining the Skip Garden through Twilight Gardening sessions and corporate volunteer days
+- Gardening and maintaining the garden through Twilight Gardening sessions and corporate volunteer days

-- Helping run the Skip Garden kitchen and Skip Garden cafe
+- Helping run the garden kitchen and café

 - Supporting BTEC Business and Sustainability students with business plans